Albanian–Yugoslav border conflict (1948–1954): High-level armed conflict

-In 1947, the Chief of the General Staff of the Yugoslav People's Army, Peko Dapčević.
+Deputy Chief of the General Staff of the Yugoslav People's Army, Peko Dapčević (from 1953 Chef of the General Staff of the YPA).

 In 1951, the armed provocations at the Yugoslav-Albanian border reached their peak.
 At the beginning of that year, General Peko Dapčević informed Josip Broz Tito that he had received reports that approximately hundred Soviet fighters and bombers had flown from Bulgaria towards Albania that morning.
 Tito reacted promptly, convening a meeting with Aleksandar Ranković, Edvard Kardelj, Milovan Đilas, Ivan Gošnjak, Koča Popović, and Boris Kidrič.
 Initially, it seemed that an imminent attack by the Soviets and their satellites on Yugoslavia was looming.
 However, Tito remained reserved, believing that it was not a sign of an impending Soviet attack but rather suspected that the Soviets were attempting to turn Albanian territory into a strategic position.
 The conflict further escalated as both countries bolstered their military presence along the border, resulting in a volatile situation characterized by sporadic violence and diplomatic tensions.
 In May 1951, Yugoslav troops were stationed along the Albanian border.
 Two divisions of the Yugoslav army had recently been transferred to the border area with Albania, one stationed near Titograd (now Podgorica), a motorized division positioned in Skopje, and another between Debar and Ohrid.
 Albanian authorities are reported to have been alarmed, resulting in the arrest of more than 150 individuals considered dangerous or suspicious in border areas with Yugoslavia.